HSLUDEM/DEM_Documentation/docs/source/index.rst

 .. image:: images/bar_chart.png
    :width: 90%

 Check out the :doc:`introduction` section for further information.
+To get started with DEM, it is recommended to consult the :ref:`how_to_use_the_model` section and work through the :ref:`Tutorials <tutorials>`.

 The District Energy Model has been applied and mentioned in various publications (see :doc:`publications`).

 The source code is published on |GitHub_link| and can be used under the |License_link|.